 4.Apply coconut oil:

 Every time you bathe your head, oil your hair as this is one of the easiest dandruff in winter home remedies.
 The best way to hydrate your scalp and hair is with coconut oil.
 As an alternative, you can mix olive oil, neem oil, almond oil, and castor oil equally with coconut oil as the base.
-We recommend using Coco Soul’s virgin coconut oil that is 100% pure, vegan, preservative-free and gluten-free natural coconut oil.
+We recommend using Coco Soul’s coconut based oil that is 100% pure, vegan, preservative-free and gluten-free natural coconut based oil.
 Made from “cold-press technology," it retains all the goodness of coconut.

 You can also visit our blog for some effective winter hair care tips on issues like dryness and frizz.

 Frequently asked questions on how to treat dandruff in winter:

 1.How to control dandruff in winter?

 - Avoid heat styling tools

 2.Why does dandruff occur in winter?